Stability for Strichartz inequalities: Existence of minimizers: Abstract

 \section{Abstract}

-We study the quantitative stability associated to adjoint Fourier restriction inequality, focusing on the paraboloid and two-dimension sphere cases.
-We show that these Strichartz-stability inequalities admit minimizers attaining their sharp constants, on the condition that these sharp constants are strictly smaller than the corresponding spectral-gap constants.
-Furthermore, for the two-dimension sphere case, we obtain the existence of minimizers.
+We study the quantitative stability associated with the adjoint Fourier restriction inequality, focusing on the paraboloid and two-dimensional sphere cases.
+We show that these Strichartz-stability inequalities admit minimizers attaining their sharp constants, provided that these sharp constants are strictly smaller than the corresponding spectral-gap constants.
+Furthermore, for the two-dimensional sphere case, we obtain the existence of minimizers.